All Guides

 Prices in USD.
 Landlords in expat areas often quote in USD; locals quote in MXN.

-Key tip: Furnished rentals are common and often include appliances, which saves you import hassle.
+Furnished rentals are common and usually include appliances, which saves you the headache of importing or buying.
 Unfurnished units are cheaper but negotiate accordingly.

 Groceries & Food

-Mazatlan has excellent fresh markets (mercados) that are extremely affordable.
+Mazatlan has excellent fresh markets (mercados) and they're cheap.
 Expect to spend:

 • Mercado shopping (produce, meat, fish): $100–$150/month for two people